Skip to content

 View Datasets

 You will now see the datasets contained in the project.
 Each dataset has a gallery.
-To see the images in the gallery, open the gallery by clicking the gallery button indicated in red.

-Dataset Sequence
+Dataset Images

-Dataset Sequence
+Dataset Images

 Edit Dataset Information